Sarek: Star Trek: The Next Generation

 Lenard made two appearances as the character in Star Trek: The Next Generation.
-In the first, in an episode named after him, Sarek suffers from Bendii Syndrome, an incurable and terminal neurological degenerative illness that causes him to lose control of his emotions.
+In the first, in an episode named after him, Sarek suffers from Bendii syndrome, an incurable and terminal neurological degenerative illness that causes him to lose control of his emotions.
 For example, when Data and a quartet play Brahms' first sextet, second movement, he is moved to tears.
-Having established a mind meld with Captain Jean-Luc Picard, Sarek is able to continue with an important diplomatic mission, but his emotions are expressed through Picard, among them his deep love for Amanda, Spock, and his current human wife Perrin.
-His death from Bendii Syndrome occurs in the first part of the TNG episode "Unification".
+Having established a mind meld with Captain Jean-Luc Picard, Sarek is able to continue with an important diplomatic mission, but his emotions are expressed through Picard, among them his deep love for Amanda, Spock, and his current human wife Perrin, causing Picard to almost go insane.
+His death from Bendii syndrome occurs in the first part of the TNG episode "Unification".

 Star Trek (2009)

 Sarek, played by Ben Cross, appears in the Star Trek reboot (2009).
 Though respectful of Spock's ability to make his own choices, Sarek clearly encourages him to maintain his logical Vulcan nature.
 Sarek maintains that he married Amanda because it was logical to do so, since as the Vulcan ambassador, it would of course fall upon Sarek to observe human behavior.
 Later, Sarek is on the board of the Vulcan Science Academy, and is disappointed to learn that his son has turned down admission in favor of joining Starfleet.

 When the vengeful Romulan captain, Nero, makes clear his intention to destroy Vulcan, Spock arrives to transport Sarek, Amanda, and the rest of the Vulcan council to safety; however, Amanda is lost in the attempt.
 When Cadet Kirk provokes Spock to force him to relinquish command, it is only Sarek's stern "Spock!" that calms the enraged half-Vulcan.
 When Spock leaves the bridge, Sarek is clearly displeased by the events and follows him.
 Sarek advises Spock that if he feels anger (at Vulcan's destruction and Amanda's death), then he should not try to hide it.
 Sarek also admits to his son: "You once asked me why I married your mother...
 I married her because I loved her."
 Sarek affirms to his son that not all Vulcans are as emotionless as they appear to be; even Sarek is painfully grieved over the loss of his beloved wife.
 At this moment, father and son have reconciled as they grieve together over the losses of their world and loved ones, before Spock leaves to stop Nero from destroying Earth and to avenge his mother's untimely death.